MateusLima2801/ObjectTracking_DepthReinforcement/README.md

 2. Develop object tracking algorithm based on features similarities comparison with depth + rgb features ...

+## Matching methods advantages

+### Feature

+1. Allows to distinguish different looking objects

+### Position

+1. Allows to distinguish distant objects in the frame

+### Depth

+1. Allows to distinguish objects in different depths, it'd work well in the case we have similar objects near to each other but in different depths (crossing)
+2. If the camera turns...

 ## Tasks

 = Develop single object tracking based in feature matching